 Reaching beyond our walls, the Auxiliary also invests in the future by awarding scholarships to local students.
 Our volunteers also help out in a variety of capacities throughout the hospital, such as manning the information desk, assisting with outpatient clinic admissions, landscaping, and labeling items for the materials management department.

 When information packets need to be compiled or extra help is needed to host events, our volunteers are always eager to help out.
 Two volunteers have even knitted more than 700 caps for the hospital’s newborns.
 A loyal group of volunteers also reach out to brighten the day for long-term care residents by playing games, reading aloud, or simply visiting.

 We’re grateful to have several new volunteers join us, and look forward to more exciting new projects in the future.

-Christian Isch and Laura Krueger received $1000 scholarships from Friends of Coffey Health System.
-Isch (left) is a graduate of Burlington High School, and Krueger (right) is from Lebo High School.
-They are shown here with FOCHS Co-chairs Lois Brinkman (left) and Sherry Volland (right).
+Courtney Goetz and Haley Crupper received $1000 scholarships from Friends of Coffey Health System.
+Goetz (left) is a graduate from Burlington High School and Crupper (right) is from Lebo High School.
+They are shown here with FOCHS co-chair Lois Brinkman (center).
 The auxiliary scholarships provide $500 per semester for the first year of college to support students studying a health-related major.